Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Use the FEYKV5 code to get 25 CHF in your account!

-If you want to learn more about Finpension, you can read my interview with finpension’s CEO, Beat Buhlmann.
-They also are offering the best third pillar in Switzerland.
+If you would like to learn more about Finpension, you can read my interview with finpension’s CEO, Beat Buhlmann.
+They also offer the best third pillar in Switzerland.

 So, that concludes our comparison of VIAC vs Finpension Vested Benefits.
 If you have any experience with one of them, I would love to hear about it!